HabFract/planitt/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License.
+See the [[LICENSE](LICENSE)](https://github.com/HabFract/planitt/blob/main/ui/src/LICENSE) file for details.

 ## 🤝 Contributing